serdarkurbanov/serdarkurbanov.github.io/_posts/2022-08-24-data-aggregators.md

 * the model doesn't need a separate runtime for aggregation service, so no resources that are spent on it
 Cons:
 * the model needs some form of book-keeping to know the sources.
 It can be done via comprehensive documentation or through some dedicated group of people to keep this knowledge.
 * connections are done by each application separately, so it needs replication of effort to build it and potentially replication of errors.
+Changes in contracts also need to be tracked by each application separately.
 * the model's integrity relies completely on conventions - agreement between architects/leadership and the teams to not build a common aggregation layer.

 ## Aggregation with references